4.4.2 Dirac Monopole#

 Topological Origin of Quantization

-Single-valuedness of the wavefunction forces \(c_1 \in \mathbb{Z}\), hence quantization.
+Single-valuedness of the transition function forces \(n\in\mathbb{Z}\), hence Dirac quantization.

 Summary#